Royal Arsenal: Residential developments

 Plans have now been submitted for a new masterplan encompassing further land along the river.
 More than 1,700 homes already exist at Royal Arsenal Riverside, with an additional 3,700 new homes planned, along with 270000 sqft of commercial, retail, leisure space and a 120-bedroom hotel by Holiday-Inn Express.
-Also included in the plans is the new Woolwich Crossrail station, which has been part-funded by Berkeley Homes.
+The plans also include Woolwich Crossrail station, opened in 2022, which was part-funded by Berkeley Homes.